Is your hearing holding you back? Are your hearing aids no longer enough? A better quality of life is possible.

 Most clients experience immediate benefits at switch on with noticeable improvements continuing over the next three months.
 The results do vary greatly from person to person.
 To optimise progress, it is recommended to follow your home based listening program which will be provided to you by your audiologist.

 A cochlear implant doesn’t restore hearing back to normal.
 You will always have some difficulty hearing in very noisy situations.
 You may continue to require subtitles for movies on TV and some people will only be able to understand conversation in quiet.
-However, despite these cochlear implant limitations, almost everyone reports improved quality of life and are happy with the benefits provided by their cochlear implant.
+However, almost everyone reports improved quality of life and are happy with the benefits provided by their cochlear implant.

 At this appointment you will be given information as to whether you will benefit from a cochlear implant.